 How Does a Balloon Angioplasty and Stent and Stent Work?

 IGEA’s Balloon Angioplasty and Stent is a minimally invasive procedure that does not require large incisions.
-This neurosurgical procedure has generally replaced open surgeries due to its minimal scarring and shortened recovery time.
-Some patients are even allowed to return home a day after the procedure has been performed and can continue with everyday activities in a span of just a few days.
+This balloon angioplasty procedure has generally replaced open surgeries due to its minimal scarring and shortened recovery time.
+Some patients are even allowed to return home a day after the balloon angioplasty procedure has been performed and can continue with everyday activities in a span of just a few days.

 When Balloon Angioplasty and Stent begins, a neurosurgeon will make a small incision on the body (usually at the groin area) and insert a small balloon attached to a catheter.
 The neurosurgeon will then guide the catheter to the damaged artery and expand the balloon to clear the blockage that prevents blood flow.
 A small scaffold called a stent may then be placed to permanently hold the artery open, although this isn’t always required.